Otto (mayor of the palace)

 Otto (died 643 or 644) was the mayor of the palace of Austrasia briefly in the mid-seventh century.

 Otto was the son of a domesticus named Uro who served in the court of Dagobert I. Otto was raised with Dagobert's son Sigebert III and subsequently acted as Sigebert III's baiolos (bailiff?).
-On the death of Pepin of Landen in 639 or 640, Otto challenged the succession of Grimoald to the mayorship.
-Otto was eventually murdered by Leuthard II, Duke of Alemannia, at the request of Grimoald.
+On the death of Pepin of Landen in 639 or 640, Otto challenged the succession of Grimoald the Elder to the mayorship.
+Otto was eventually murdered by Leuthard II, at the request of Grimoald.